 Emasculation

-Despite countless attempts to abolish the old beliefs, the Maya went to the Catholic missions but continued with their ancestral rituals privately.
-This syncretism of Christianity and its Mayan beliefs is still alive in the current Mayan culture.
-The Tzotzil Mayan population of San Juan Chamula, in Chiapas, is a clear example for the traveler today.
+Despite countless attempts to abolish the old beliefs, the Maya attended Catholic missions but continued with their ancestral rituals in private.
+This syncretism of Christianity and Mayan beliefs is still alive in today's Mayan culture.

 Know what happened in the auto de fe in Maní and the consequences 1